stritzinger/ro2erl_bridge/doc/design.md

 ### Message Processing
 - Expects messages to be in rosie client format
-- Uses a configurable message processor to extract topic information
+- Uses a configurable message processor to extract topic information and provide the payload to be sent to the hub
+- Message processor must return `{topic, TopicName, Filterable, MsgSize, Payload}`
+- Payload returned by the processor is what gets sent to the hub (not the original message)
 - Classifies topics as filterable or non-filterable
 - Tracks bandwidth usage per topic using a rolling window algorithm
 - Applies bandwidth limits to filterable topics
 - Adds timestamps to outgoing messages
 - Forwards messages to all attached hubs
 - Relies on bridges to understand the rosie client message format

+The enhanced message processor allows for message transformation at the bridge level, enabling:
+- Data format conversion (e.g., binary to JSON, ROS2 messages to custom formats)
+- Payload filtering or enrichment
+- Message compression or size reduction
+- Encryption or secure encoding of sensitive data
+- Protocol adaptation between different bridge implementations

 ### Metrics and Filtering